GoWind/rustygl/README.md

 ## Running the code

 `cargo build && cargo run` should ideall do the trick.
 I started writing this on a Macbook and haven't had an issue linking it against OpenGL library/drivers.
 Your mileage may vary.

+### Caveat
+I am running into issue where sdl2 with the `bundled` and `static-link` features enabled in `Cargo.toml` doesn't work in Linux.
+When `bundled` is enabled, sdl2 downloads and compiles sdl2 from source and it seems there is some cmake setting that I might be missing.

+To circumvent this, I manually installed `libsdl2-dev` on my Linux machine and removed the 2 above mentioned features from my Cargo.toml and it works fine.
+Any help debugging/reproducing this issue would be nice (a solution would be very much appreciated :))